Applying to the PhD program

 - GRE scores.
 We would like scans of your GRE scores, if available, but official GRE aptitude test scores, taken within the last 5 years, need to be sent to PSU directly from ETS.
 The GRE ETS code for Portland State is 4610, and for the School of the Environment is 0599.
 We have no strict requirement for minimum GRE scores, however, most successful applicants have combined verbal and quantitative scores of at least 300 and an analytical score of at least 3.7.

 - Statement of Intent.
 The Statement of Intent should be about two pages long and discuss your motivation for pursuing a PhD and your general area of interest.
-In this statement, you should identify research groups and faculty members with whom you may be interested in working, as placement in the program is dependent upon available advisers.
+In this statement, you should identify research groups and faculty members with whom you may be interested in working, as placement in the program is dependent upon available advisors.

 - Names of three persons qualified to assess the your promise as a graduate student and willing to provide letters of recommendation.
 You will provide recommender names and email addresses on the online application, and recommenders will be automatically emailed for you.
 Letters of Recommendation need to be received by January 15.
 Email your recommenders well ahead of time by advancing to the last page of the online (choose "postpone validation" if the form won't let you advance) application and clicking on the three "Submit Recommendation Request" buttons.
 This will email your recommenders now even if you are not ready to submit your final application.